Classical Guitar Music in Printed Collections

 Bibliographic Control; Editorial Standards and Practices

-No effort has been made in this index to establish authority control — that is, to establish a table of authorized forms of titles and composer names — of the contents of the publications indexed.
+No effort has been made in this index to establish title authority control — that is, to establish a table of authorized forms of titles — over the contents of the publications indexed.
 Anyone familiar with the casual approach to work titles and even composer names in most classical guitar publications up until the most recent years will understand that such a project would be a task several times greater than what has been undertaken here.
 Instead, we have chosen to represent each work with the title given in the publication where it was found.
 This also has the advantage of facilitating the location of the piece once the publication is in hand.
 We have established name authority control over composers, so that each composer’s name will appear in only one form.
 This is a much easier task that title authority control.
 Where possible, we have used the New Grove Dictionary of Music and Musicans, 2nd ed., as an authority for names.
 This means, among other things, that names of composers, when rendered in foreign forms in a printed collection, have as much as possible been restored to native forms, e.g., “Besardo, Giovanni Battista” (as given by Chilesotti in Lautenspieler des XVI.
 Jahrhunderts) has been restored to “Besard, Jean-Baptiste.”

 Titles in the index follow spelling and capitalization as found in the collections in which they appear.
 For instance, Noad’s The Renaissance Guitar contains “Drewrie’s Accordes” while Willard’s The Library of Guitar Classics contains “Drewerie’s Accordes.”
 (The Jane Pickering Lute Book indicates the title as both “Drewries accordes” and as “drewries accordes.”)
 No attempt has been made to correct titles or names of composers except in cases of the most gross and obvious error.